AzureSQLDB/sql-driver-examples/README.md

 Can't install VS Code?
 Or the drivers?
 Or just want to test drive these examples?
 No problem!
 Create a codespace on this repository with everything you need pre-installed!

+This codespace takes a bit of time to create seeing we are installing all the languages and components you need.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&skip_quickstart=true)

 #### Driver examples include: